LLETZ or loop diathermy

 • If you have a contraceptive coil, it may be left in place, but the coil threads may be accidentally cut.
 This will not affect its use.
 Your colposcopist will explain on the day.

-• Please advise your colposcopist of any upcoming holidays, as it may affect your care plan.
+• Please let your colposcopist know if you have any upcoming holidays, as it may affect your care plan.
 We may need to delay LLETZ until after your return home, because of the risk of bleeding and infection.
 In addition, some travel insurance companies may not provide you with cover immediately following LLETZ.

 • If you are having your period we can still carry out LLETZ provided that your bleeding is light.
 Please call the Colposcopy Office or Greenoaks for advice.

-• Any tissue removed from your cervix will be sent away for analysis and we aim to write to you within 8 weeks with your results.
-Please ensure we have the correct contact details.
+Any tissue removed from your cervix will be sent away for testing and we aim to write to you within 8 weeks with your results.
+Please ensure we have your correct contact details.

-• Mostly likely we will recommend a cervical screening (smear) test called a Test of Cure.
-This takes place 6 months after LLETZ.
+We usually recommend a cervical screening (smear) test called a Test of Cure.
+We offer this 6 months after you have had LLETZ.
 Occasionally we might recommend further treatment.

 How to contact us